Demystifying 'The Cloud'

 - Photos and documents are backed up automatically.

-- You can share photos with family in Singapore or overseas easily.
+- You can share photos with family in your area or overseas easily.

 How to save a photo to the cloud (Google Photos)